zhiming99/rpc-frmwrk/README.md

 3. `lz4 (lz4-devel)`
 4. `cppunit-1 (for the test cases, cppunit and cppunit-devel)`
 5. `openssl-1.1 for SSL communication.`
-6. `MIT krb5 for authentication and access control. ( rpm: krb5-libs, krb5-devel, or deb: libkrb5-3, libkrb5-dev )`
+6. `MIT krb5 for authentication and access control.`
 7. `c++11 is required, and make sure the GCC is 5.x or higher.`
 8. `python 3.5+ is required for Python support.`
 9. `Java OpenJDK 8 or higher for Java support.`